yangqu2000/TritonHTTP/README.md

 What is the timeout value?
 - 5 seconds.

-## Implementation

-Please limit your implimentation to the following files, because we'll only copy over these files for grading:
-- `tritonhttp/`
-  - `request.go`
-  - `response.go`
-  - `server.go`

-There are some utility functions defined in `tritonhttp/util.go` that you might find useful.

 ## Usage

 The source code for tools needed to interact with TritonHTTP can be found in `cmd`.
 The following commands can be used to launch these tools: